-This section explains more about VOCs by answering WHY volatile organic compounds (VOCs) are important in graffiti and spray paint.
-It answers WHAT they are and HOW the affect the environment.
+This section explains more about Volatile Organic Compounds (VOCs) by answering WHY they are relevant in graffiti and spray paint.
+This sections answers WHAT they are and HOW the affect the environment.
 In the WHO section we share more about VOCs in graffiti paint by using an example.

 So what’s the deal with VOCs?
 What are they and why are they relevant?
 VOC is the abbreviation for Volatile Organic Compounds.
-It refers to solvents that are released into the air as the paint dries .
+VOCs stem from 1) the use of solvents and 2) the propellants that are used in spray paint cans to pressurize the can.
+Solvents enable paint to harden on the surface that is painted.
+When the paint dries, solvents are released into the air .

 In the US a VOC level of 250g/L is considered high.
 Especially if you compare this to typical latex paint (which is water-based) and has between 0 tot 10 g/L VOC emissions.
 In general, a low VOC paint contains less than 50 grams of VOC per liter paint, this is the same for different finishes e.g. flat and non-flat sheen .